 What our values are

-CLR’s primary ethical focus is the reduction of involuntary suffering (Suffering-Focused Ethics, SFE).
+Our primary ethical focus is the reduction of involuntary suffering.
 This includes human suffering, but also the suffering in non-human animals and potential artificial minds of the future.
 In accordance with a diverse range of moral views, we believe that suffering, especially extreme suffering, cannot be easily outweighed by large amounts of happiness.